Jackie Robinson: Negro leagues and major league prospects

 Other teams, however, had more serious interest in signing a black ballplayer.
 In the mid-1940s, Branch Rickey, club president and general manager of the Brooklyn Dodgers, began to scout the Negro leagues for a possible addition to the Dodgers' roster.
 Rickey selected Robinson from a list of promising black players and interviewed him for possible assignment to Brooklyn's International League farm club, the Montreal Royals.
 Rickey was especially interested in making sure his eventual signee could withstand the inevitable racial abuse that would be directed at him.
 In a famous three-hour exchange on August 28, 1945, Rickey asked Robinson if he could face the racial animus without taking the bait and reacting angrily—a concern given Robinson's prior arguments with law enforcement officials at PJC and in the military.
 Robinson was aghast: "Are you looking for a Negro who is afraid to fight back?"
 Rickey replied that he needed a Negro player "with guts enough not to fight back."
-After obtaining a commitment from Robinson to "turn the other cheek" to racial antagonism, Rickey agreed to sign him to a contract for $600 a month, equal to $ today.
+After obtaining a commitment from Robinson to "turn the other cheek" to racial antagonism, Rickey agreed to sign him to a contract for $600 per month (equivalent to about $ per month today).
 Rickey did not offer compensation to the Monarchs, instead believing all Negro league players were free agents due to the contracts not containing a reserve clause.
 Among those with whom Rickey discussed prospects was Wendell Smith, writer for the black weekly Pittsburgh Courier, who, according to Cleveland Indians owner and team president Bill Veeck, "influenced Rickey to take Jack Robinson, for which he's never completely gotten credit."

 Although he required Robinson to keep the arrangement a secret for the time being, Rickey committed to formally signing Robinson before November 1, 1945.
 On October 23, it was publicly announced that Robinson would be assigned to the Royals for the 1946 season.
 On the same day, with representatives of the Royals and Dodgers present, Robinson formally signed his contract with the Royals.
 In what was later referred to as "The Noble Experiment", Robinson was the first black baseball player in the International League since the 1880s.
 He was not necessarily the best player in the Negro leagues, and black talents Satchel Paige and Josh Gibson were upset when Robinson was selected first.
 Larry Doby, who broke the color line in the American League the same year as Robinson, said, "One of the things that was disappointing and disheartening to a lot of the black players at the time was that Jack was not the best player.
 The best was Josh Gibson.
 I think that's one of the reasons why Josh died so early—he was heartbroken."